Pumpkin Snickerdoodles are the best fall treat! Pumpkin Snickerdoodle Cookies that are chewy in the center and crispy on the outside!

 - Storage: These snickerdoodles will keep at room temperature for up to 7 days; Freezer for up to 3 months.

-- Substitutions: Replace all-purpose flour with gluten-free blend 1:1; Replace regular butter with dairy-free sour butter 1:1.
+- Substitutions: Replace with gluten-free blend 1:1; Replace regular butter with dairy-free sour butter 1:1.